pskenny/notes/Podcasts I Like.md

 - [Darknet Diaries](https://darknetdiaries.com/), [RSS](https://feeds.megaphone.fm/darknetdiaries)
 	- Stories from the internet, for the tech inclined.
 - [Decoding The Gurus](https://decoding-the-gurus.captivate.fm/), [YouTube](https://www.youtube.com/@decodingthegurus)
-	- I wouldn't expect most to like it, but I think would be interesting at least for those who know a bit about the broader popular podcast sphere.
+	- I wouldn't expect most to like it.
+I think it would be interesting for those who know a bit about the broader popular podcast sphere.

 Also see [Blogs I Like](Blogs I Like.md)